apache/skywalking-python/README.md

 All supported environment variables can be found [here](docs/EnvVars.md)

 ## Report logs with Python Agent
-The Python agent is capable of reporting collected logs to the backend(SkyWalking OAP/ [SkyWalking Satellite Sidecar](https://github.com/apache/skywalking-satellite)), enabling Log & Trace Correlation.
+The Python agent is capable of reporting collected logs to the backend(SkyWalking OAP), enabling Log & Trace Correlation.

 Please refer to the [Log Reporter Doc](docs/LogReporter.md) for a detailed guide.